Japan’s

 Kyoto.
 Spent the evening after dinner

-exploring the very new Kyoto train terminal and the spectacular city view from
+exploring the very new Kyoto train terminal and the spectacular city view from it’s 8th floor level observation

-very high tech LED light show was playing with a Halloween theme.
-We are seeing a lot of Halloween stuff at
+was playing with a Halloween theme.
+We

-many places – bigger deal than US.
+are seeing a lot of Halloween stuff at many places – bigger deal than US.

 October